 Task #3: Soil Vapor Sampling: One soil vapor sample will be obtained from each of the seven (7) soil vapor points.
-One confirmation sample will also be obtained from each of the points no Date printed: 3/28/2008 at 11:42 AM longer than approximately six months following the initial sampling.
+One confirmation sample will also be obtained from each of the points no longer than approximately six months following the initial sampling.
 Subsequent samples will be collected as requested or necessary.
 In addition to the soil vapor samples, one ambient air sample will be collected from the site during each soil vapor sampling event.
+In December 2008 one soil vapor sample will be obtained from each of the additional seven (7) permanent soil vapor points.
+Sampling methodology will be similar as performed in March 2008.